magenta-aps/osdatascanner/docs/rules.md

 #### When _not_ to contribute a conversion

-OS2datascanner doesn't actually have anything like that explicit conversion from PDF to text.
+OSdatascanner doesn't actually have anything like that explicit conversion from PDF to text.
 It can scan PDF files, though, so how does that work?

 There's a special piece of fallback logic in the pipeline's `processor` stage,